iPhone X costs $999: No home button, but lots of goodies

 Wireless charging pad (sneak peek)

-Wireless charging mats aren't new, but Apple wants to make one for your iPhones, Apple Watch Series 3 and AirPods ($229.00 at Apple) (if you have a wireless charging case for it).
+Wireless charging mats aren't new, but Apple wants to make one for your iPhones, Apple Watch Series 3 and AirPods ($249.00 at Amazon Marketplace) (if you have a wireless charging case for it).

 Apple Sept.
 12 iPhone event live coverage: Follow CNET's live blog in real time.